bishopcais/cog-server/README.md

 Requires mongodb

-To create a new user, simply run `node user-setup.js`.

-This will create a new user `admin` with password `password`.

 To use this user, you must add an API key to the user by going to Users tab on on crun-watch site, edit the user and add a key.
 Then you can use this user from the crun-cli by doing: